Malignant Neoplasm of the Brain B030

 Clinical onset

-The clinical presentation is highly variable.
-Initial symptoms may include headaches, seizures, focal neurological symptoms or cognitive dysfunction.
-Once the diagnosis has been confirmed, clinical onset can be backdated to the time of onset of the first symptoms that are clinically consistent with the location, size or other features of the tumour.
+Once the diagnosis has been confirmed, clinical onset may be backdated to the time when the first symptoms consistent with the tumour were present.

 Clinical worsening